-Follow along with our T-3 Ruby on Rails students as they document their development in our Colorado Ruby on Rails coding Bootcamp.
+Follow along with our T-3 Ruby on Rails training students as they document their development in our Colorado Ruby on Rails coding bootcamp.
 This blog series will give you a good idea of what it's like to go through one of our learn to code bootcamps.
 You will notice that the curriculum and pace of this course is challenging, but our students are not alone in the process.
 They have plenty of assistance from the lead instructor, TA's and mentors.
 All of which can relate to their situation.
 Most of the mentors have been in their shoes.

 PLEASE NOTE: This post is backdated to week three (October 6th, 2015)

-This was a big week for the Ruby on Rails class because we finally moved our focus from command line and git to Ruby!
-While it's exciting to start our journey with Ruby, these initial lessons are really about continuing to build our knowledge of the Command Line, Git and Pivotal Tracker.
+This was a big week for the Ruby on Rails training class because we finally moved our focus from command line and git to Ruby!
+While it's exciting to start our journey with Ruby, these initial lessons are really about continuing to build our knowledge of the Command Line, Git, and Pivotal Tracker.
 We are now working on branching, rebasing, detailed commit messages and merging our work with our master branch, along with some Ruby syntax mixed in.
 We added Rubocop to notify us in real time of “offensive code” and just added Travis Cl to run cucumber and other testing tools on our code each time we check it in.
 The information has been coming at us fast, but we’re up for the challenge.

 A big shoutout to . . .